openstack/charms.openstack/README.md

    relation is not yet _complete_ in that some data is missing still.
  * blocked - a relation is not yet connected, or some other blocking condition.
- * paused - (Not yet availble) - the unit has been put into the paused state.
+ * paused - (Not yet available) - the unit has been put into the paused state.

 The default is for charms to support workload status, and the default installation method sets the status to maintenance with an install message.